seriousme/opifex/README.md

 and/or the client scripts and modify them to your liking.

-If you want to port the platform independent client and server libs to other types of transports (e.g. Unix sockets or websocketstream) then it's recommended to clone and modify the platform specific code in `/node` or `/deno` as well.
+If you want to port the platform independent client and server libs to other types of transports (e.g. Unix sockets) then it's recommended to clone and modify the platform specific code in `/node` , `/deno` or `/web` as well.

 If you want to port the platform independent client and server libs to another platform then the platform specific code in `/node` or `/deno` might serve as